Since this review was published, newer models have been released.

-Containing a USB connectivity this case not only allows the 8000 and up to 2 brush heads to be protected during travel, it also allows the brush to be charged in the case.
+Containing a USB port, this case not only allows the 8000 and up to 2 brush heads to be protected during travel, it also allows the brush to be charged in the case.

-This means you do not need to take the charging dock with you if you feel you will need to charge your brush whilst travelling.
+This means you do not need to take the charging dock with you if you feel you will need to charge your brush whilst traveling.

 In the box comes a multi-voltage (100-240v) power adapter which connects to the proprietary port on the case and charges the Genius Pro 8000.

 Connect the USB charge cable for your smartphone to it and you can not only charge the brush but your phone too, when the mains power adapter is connected to the case.

 You may think why or how silly, but this means if going away you need to take 1 power adapter and a USB cable rather than 2 power adapters and a docking station.
 Thumbs up all round from us here at Electric Teeth.

 If I were to get critical this isn’t a great way to charge your phone up fast, but ideal for overnight and a great reminder to use the Oral-B app (as if you would forget)!

 And when you do use the app, the case cover has a clip designed to hold your smartphone in place too!
 Pretty nifty.
 If your phone is no thicker than 12mm.